doubleopen-project/doubleopen-publications/publication.md

 #### Summary
 OSS Attribution Builder is a website that helps teams create attribution documents for software products.

-### OSSSanitizer / OSSPolice
+### OSSSanitizer and OSSPolice
 #### Website
 [OSSSanitizer](http://osspolice.com/)
 #### Main License
 #### Summary
 OSSSanitizer is a suite of web services for automating open-source software risk management.
 It has three components:
 1. OSSPolice
-    * a risk assessment service for developers that can quickly identify potential free software license violations and known nday security vulnerabilties in their apps.
+    * a risk assessment service for developers that can quickly identify potential free software license violations and known n-day security vulnerabilities in their apps.
 2. AppSanitizer
     * a service for developers to automatically mitigate reported n-day known security risks in their apps.
 3. AppOptimizer